kovidgoyal/calibre/manual/viewer.rst

   - Right clicking on the text
   - Pressing the :kbd:`Esc` or :kbd:`Menu` keys
-  - On a touchscreen by tapping the top 1/3rd or the screen
+  - On a touchscreen by tapping the top 1/3rd of the screen

 The viewer has two modes, "paged" and "flow".
 In paged mode the book content